Top 5 Financial Planning Mistakes Federal Employees Make

-Not that long ago, when you retired with a pension and Social Security, you could reasonably expect the income from those sources to be enough to maintain your lifestyle in retirement, but times have changed.
+Not that long ago, when people retired with a pension and Social Security, they could reasonably expect the income from those sources to be enough to maintain their lifestyle in retirement, but times have changed.
 We’re also living longer today, so you have to account for longevity risk – no one wants to outlive their retirement income.

 Instead of one or two retirement income streams, today’s retirees typically rely on income from many different sources, because diversified retirement income offers many benefits.
 Diversification helps protect you against pension collapse or drastic stock-market losses.
 Several income sources would allow you to withdraw from one source while continuing to grow others (or before you are eligible to withdraw from another retirement account).

 Other potential sources of retirement income you can plan for might include various retirement savings accounts, such as 401(k)s and IRAs, Life Insurance Retirement Plans (LIRP), a part-time job, or profit made from selling assets, such as your home.